 Goldenrod Crab Spider

 Goldenrod Crab Spider males are 1/8 inches long, the females are 1/4 - 3/8 inches long and yellow or white.
 The males are brown and a little bit of yellow.
 The females have red, orange or pink stripes on either side of its abdomen these are sometimes absent on smaller ones.
-They live in meadows with flowers, gardens, roadsides and anywhere where flowers ( preferably white and yellow) grow.
+They live in meadows, gardens, roadsides and anywhere where flowers ( preferably white and yellow) grow.
 Their favorites are daisies, dandelions, goldenrod, black eyed susans and wild carrot, sometimes yarrow.
 They feed on bees, butterflies, flies, and other flower visiting insects.
 It gets its name from the way it shuffles sideways like a crab.

 The house fly is 1/8-1/4” long and gray.
 They have four black stripes the length of their thorax.
 On the bottom of their feet they have sticky pads and claws.
 They live around horse manure, garbage, food and sugar.
 They live in all of North America and even most of the world.
 They feed on sugar, garbage, food, scraps, and decaying substances.
 They use their sucking mouthparts to eat food.
 They are considered pests because they eat household food and are unclean therefore ruining the food.